Updated: October 6, 2021

-In December 2017, in a huge win for songwriters and publishers (and perhaps a loss to licensees like bar and restaurant owners) across the country, the Second Circuit Court of Appeals held that “fractional licensing” continues to be the appropriate method of licensing the performance rights of songs controlled by more than one performing rights organization (PRO).
-This holding upholds the practice of licensees being required to obtain the fractional rights from all performance rights organizations controlling a song.
+In December of 2017, in a massive win for songwriters and publishers (and perhaps a loss to licensees like bar and restaurant owners) across the country, the Second Circuit Court of Appeals held that “fractional licensing” continues to be the appropriate method of licensing the performance rights of songs controlled by more than one performing rights organization (PRO).
+This holding upheld the practice of requiring licensees to obtain the fractional rights from all performance rights organizations controlling a song.

 To better understand this holding’s importance, a bit of history is essential.